Wins and Successes

 Craig Annin Baxter Law has achieved results for their clients consistently, including the following:

-- 18 year old female driver rear-ended suffered two non-operated herniated discs in neck – jury verdict $212,000
+- 18-year-old female driver rear-ended suffered two non-operated herniated disks in neck – jury verdict $212,000

-- 37 year old female driver rear-ended at intersection suffered torn ACL in knee, surgically repaired disc in low back – jury verdict $500,000
+- 37-year-old female driver rear-ended at intersection suffered torn ACL in knee, surgically repaired disk in low back – jury verdict $500,000

-- 35 year old male driver involved in low speed rear-end accident with verbal threshold suffered bulging discs in lumbar spine – settled $50,000
+- 35-year-old male driver involved in low speed rear-end accident with verbal threshold suffered bulging disks in lumbar spine – settled $50,000

 Automobile Accidents Involving Minors

-- 40 year old female fell on defective drain in walkway at big box chain store suffered bulging discs in lumbar spine – settled $37,750
+- 40-year-old female fell on defective drain in walkway at big box chain store suffered bulging disks in lumbar spine – settled $37,750

 Premises Liability – Minors

-- 62 year old woman struck in head by glass door refrigerator case in supermarket suffered operated herniated disc in neck and possible closed head injury – settled $100,000
+- 62-year-old woman struck in head by glass door refrigerator case in supermarket suffered operated herniated disk in neck and possible closed head injury – settled $100,000

 Intentional Tort/Bad Faith/Fraud